flet-dev/website/docs/guides/python/async-apps.md

 ### Async lambdas

-There is no async lambdas in Python.
+There are no async lambdas in Python.
 It's perfectly fine to have a lambda event handler in async app for simple things:

 ```python
 page.on_error = lambda e: print("Page error:", e.data)
 ```

-but you can't have an async lmbda, so an async event handler must be used.
+but you can't have an async lambda, so an async event handler must be used.

 ## Sleeping